Jonathan India Player Props: Reds vs. Cardinals

 Jonathan India At The Plate

-- India has had at least one RBI in 31.7% of his games this season (20 of 63), with more than one RBI six times (9.5%).
-He has also been responsible for three or more of his team's runs in three contests.
+- In 31.3% of his games this year, India has tallied at least one RBI.
+In six of those games (9.4%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.